How does caffeine affect blood pressure?

 Some researchers believe that caffeine could block a hormone that helps keep your arteries widened.
 Others think that caffeine causes your adrenal glands to release more adrenaline, which causes your blood pressure to increase.

 Some people who regularly drink caffeinated beverages have a higher average blood pressure than do those who drink none.
 Others who regularly drink caffeinated beverages develop a tolerance to caffeine.
 As a result, caffeine doesn't have a long-term effect on their blood pressure.

 If you have high blood pressure, ask your doctor whether you should limit or stop drinking caffeinated beverages.
-If you're concerned about caffeine's effect on your blood pressure, try limiting the amount of caffeine you drink to 200 milligrams a day — about the same amount as in two 12–ounce (355–millileter) cups of brewed coffee.
-Keep in mind that the amount of caffeine in coffee and other beverages varies by brand.
-Also, avoid caffeine right before activities that naturally increase your blood pressure, such as exercise, weightlifting or hard physical labor.
+The U.S. Food and Drug Administration says 400 milligrams a day of caffeine is generally safe for most people.
+However, if you're concerned about caffeine's effect on your blood pressure, try limiting the amount of caffeine you drink to 200 milligrams a day — about the same amount as is generally in two 8-ounce (237-milliliter) cups of brewed coffee.
+Keep in mind that the amount of caffeine in coffee, energy drinks and other beverages varies by brand and method of preparation.

-- Zhang Z, et al. Habitual coffee consumption and risk of hypertension: A systematic review and meta-analysis of prospective observational studies.
-American Journal of Clinical Nutrition.
-2011;93:1212.
+- Xie C, et al. Coffee consumption and risk of hypertension: A systematic review and dose-response meta-analysis of cohort studies.
+Journal of Human Hypertension.
+2018; doi:10.1038/s41371-017-0007-0.

 - Giardina E-G. Cardiovascular effects of caffeine and caffeinated beverages. https://www.uptodate.com/content/search.
 Accessed May 6, 2021.

 - De Giuseppe R, et al. Caffeine and blood pressure: A critical review perspective.
 Nutrition Research Reviews.
 2019; doi:10.1017/S0954422419000015.